i3-research/fibe/README.md

 Figure: Schematic diagram of our FIBE algorithm.

 ## Example Code
 An example python file ``main.py`` is given.
 It includes example code to run one classification and one regression problems.
-Further, it includes examples on how to run the algorithm with predefined fixed features.
+Further, it includes examples on how to run the algorithm with predefined fixed features as well as data balancing option.

 ## Required Packages
 Please refer to ``requirements.txt`` file.

+## Suggestions and Comments
+Prof. Yangming Ou, PhD (Yangming.Ou@childrens.harvard.edu) Mohammad Arafat Hussain, PhD (Mohammad.Hussain@childrens.harvard.edu)